Nikon Df vs Sony A7R

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the A7R has a markedly higher DXO score than the Df (overall score 6 points higher), which will translate into better image quality.
-The advantage is based on 1 bits higher color depth, 1 EV in additional dynamic range, 0.3 stops of reduced low light sensitivity.
+The advantage is based on 1 bits higher color depth, 1 EV in additional dynamic range, and 0.3 stops of reduced low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The A7R indeed provides for movie recording, while the Df does not.
 The highest resolution format that the A7R can use is 1080/60p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A7R has an electronic viewfinder (2400k dots), while the Df has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The table below summarizes some of the other core capabilities of the Nikon Df and Sony A7R in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the A7R has a higher magnification than the one of the Df (0.71x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
+The adjacent table lists some of the other core features of the Nikon Df and Sony A7R along with similar information for a selection of comparators.

-So how do things add up?
-Is the Nikon Df better than the Sony A7R or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Nikon Df and the Sony A7R?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.